 The key to lowering TTFB is to work with what you do have control over, the website itself.
 An excellent place to start would be to leverage LiteSpeed Cache to reduce your TTFB and the overall load time of your website.
 Our testing shows that this can work wonders for most websites, speeding them up significantly.

 Other things you can do to lower TTFB

 - Lowering the number of plugins and 3rd party scripts used by your website – some poorly optimized plugins and themes can cause your website to slow down quite a bit.

-- Lowering the amount of content that needs to be sent back to the web browser – website content will be compressed before it’s sent off to the web browser, the more content needing compression, the higher your TTFB will be.
+- Lowering the amount of content that needs to be sent back to the web browser – website content will be compressed before it’s sent off to the web browser.
+The more content requiring compression, the higher your TTFB will be.

-- Optimizing database lookups – the time it takes for your website to grab content from its database can cause the website’s overall load time to increase, you may need to speak to a professional web developer about making these kinds of optimizations.
+- Optimizing database lookups – the time it takes for your website to grab content from its database can cause the website’s overall load time.
+You may need to speak to a professional web developer about making these kinds of optimizations.